Skip to content

 • Abbreviate months when a specific date is included; otherwise, spell it out.
 However, do not abbreviate March, April, May, June, July: Classes begin Jan.
 25. The semester begins in January.

-• Use a comma between the date and year as well as after the year: On May 22, 2021, Harvard Law School will host the conference.
+• When using the month, day, and year, use a comma between the month and day and the year, and after the year: On May 22, 2021, Harvard Law School will host the conference.

 • For the Sept.
 11, 2001, terrorist attacks, 9/11 is acceptable in all references.